Islandora/documentation/docs/user-documentation/file_viewers.md

 - then a context is triggered
 - so the node gets shown in a custom view mode
 - which you configured for that content type
-- to include a custom "field" that is an EVA view
+- to include a custom EVA view "field"
 - which displays the node's attached media rendered in your media view mode
 - which for that media type is configured
 - to display nothing but the file in a viewer.